 Carried on the Nam Theun Watershed Expedition to a previously unexplored area of the Anamite Mountains, Laos, Vietnam in early 2007 which explored and recorded threatened species and vegetation and again in 2011.

 Carried to Papua New Guinea and the Solomon Islands, retracing the steps of portrait painter and SWG member Caroline Mytinger in the 1920's and taking photographs and videotapes to document cultural changes in the ensuing 80 years.

 Carried to the Southern Ross Sea area of Antarctica to photograph geographical features for a historical gazetteer.

 1997, 1993-1994 Pam Flowers

 Carried in 1997 on the first documented solo winter round trip by surface to the Magnetic North Pole from Resolute Bay in the Northwest Territories, Canada.
-In 1993-1994 on 2,500-mile solo dog sled expedition across Arctic North America, retracing the 1923 Firth Thule Expedition, marking the first time a woman or an American completed the route solo.
+In 1993-1994 on a 2,500-mile solo dog-sled expedition across Arctic North America, retracing the 1923 Firth Thule Expedition, marking the first time a woman or an American completed the route solo.

 1993, 1992 Elizabeth McKnight